 Regular, timely attendance is expected of all students.
-ASD considers regular student attendance to be one of the most important $\,$ determinants of student academic success.
+Students who attend school regularly are more likely to read at grade level in third grade, earn passing grades in middle school, and graduate from high school.
 Students need to be at school on time and ready to learn every day.
-If a student misses ten (10) or more days in a semester, excused or unexcused, he/she is considered to have excessive absences.
-A student may be identified as habitually truant because of excessive absences.
+If a student misses 10 percent or more of school days for any reason, excused, unexcused, or suspension, he/she is considered to be chronically absent.
+This amounts to about two days of school per month.